 Here is a brief summary of SIRA's adoption process.
 For more detailed information please visit our website: www.savingshibas.com/adopt.

 The best first step if you live in the midwest and are considering adopting from SIRA is to visit our webiste and read through the adoption policies and procedures.
-Then you can download and complete an application to become approved as an adopter.
-Once you have completed your application please email it to email@example.com.
+Then you can complete our online application to become approved as an adopter.
+Once you have completed your application, you will receive a confirmation receipt from Google Form.
+Depending on how many applications we're processing, it may take several days before you hear back.
+If you have questions about the status of your application, please email firstname.lastname@example.org.

 The application forms help us learn more about you and your home environment so we can identify any potential challenges and match you with available dogs who will thrive in your home.
 Once your application is reviewed, our Applicant Approval Coordinator will get in touch with you about scheduling a home visit with a SIRA volunteer in your area.